 If you meet one or more of these criteria, please complete the application below and submit it along with all supporting documents to UMBC’s Office of Financial Aid and Scholarships by July 15th, 2016.

 Eligibility decisions are emailed to students.
 Eligible students will see the scholarship reflected in their award offer on their myUMBC account.
 Ineligible students may appeal to the Office of Financial Aid and Scholarships.
 A typed letter and supporting eligibility documentation must be provided if requesting an appeal.
-Documentation should be forwarded to Taylor Chapman, Assistant Director, at email@example.com.
+Documentation should be forwarded to Colleen Lindbeck, Associate Director, at firstname.lastname@example.org.